Sometimes, you’d rather be alone and detach yourself from the world.

 16. Joker

-Starring the ultra-talented Joaquin Phoenix, this supervillain movie about the Joker is a great opportunity to be entertained while also understanding mental illness and loneliness.
+Starring the ultra-talented Joaquin Phoenix, this supervillain movie about the Joker is an excellent opportunity to be entertained while understanding mental illness and loneliness.
 Discover what made Arthur Fleck ultimately become The Joker.

 17. The Martian

-If you are looking for a film to make you feel truly lonely, The Martian might just be the one.
-Matt Damon plays Mark Watney in this space film, an astronaut who was accidentally left behind by his colleagues while on a mission to planet Mars.
+If you are looking for a film to make you feel truly lonely, The Martian might be the one.
+Matt Damon plays Mark Watney in this space film, an astronaut accidentally left behind by his colleagues while on a mission to planet Mars.

 18. Christine

 This movie attempts to answer that question.
-Starring Rebecca Hall as Christine Chubbuck, this film is a masterpiece that does a good job of portraying Christine’s life.
-Everyone knew her as a woman who was passionate about her work, but no one really knew what she felt inside.
+Starring Rebecca Hall as Christine Chubbuck, this film is a masterpiece that perfectly portrays Christine’s life.
+Everyone knew her as a woman who was passionate about her work, but no one knew what she felt inside.

-Records do show that she actually tried to voice her depression and suicidal tendencies, but no one really ever listened.
-She had been battling with her mental illness for years, but the people around her seem to have shrugged that off.
+Records do show that she tried to voice her depression and suicidal tendencies, but no one ever listened.
+She had been battling with her mental illness for years, but the people around her seemed to have shrugged that off.
 Sadly, this loneliness finally started to consume her.

 19. The Perks of Being a Wallflower

 Do you remember your teenage years?
 Were they a mixture of emotions?
-If so, The Perks of Being a Wallflower might just resonate with you.
-Based on Stephen Chobsky’s novel, this film takes us into the world of Charlie, an introverted lad with a bit of trauma.
+If so, The Perks of Being a Wallflower might resonate with you.
+Based on Stephen Chobsky’s novel, this film takes us into the world of Charlie, an introverted lad with some trauma.

-What makes this movie interesting is the fact that Charlie is not just an introvert.
-He is also in need of people who can understand his loneliness, which is rooted in a trauma and mental illness.
+What makes this movie interesting is that Charlie is not just an introvert.
+He is also in need of people who can understand his loneliness, which is rooted in trauma and mental illness.

 We recommend this film to teenagers, young adults, and even those who wish to relive their youth.
-It is also a good opportunity to bond with your kids while explaining the importance of relationships, communication, and mental health.
+It is also an excellent opportunity to bond with your kids while explaining the importance of relationships, communication, and mental health.

 20. Lars and the Real Girl

-Do you know the story of Pygmalion and Galatea?
-The story of Lars and the Real Girl (Bianca) is very similar, except that Bianca is not a creation of Lars’.
+Do you know the stories of Pygmalion and Galatea?
+The story of Lars and the Real Girl (Bianca) is very similar, except that Bianca is not Lars' creation.
 Rather, she is a sex toy he got from the internet (although he never uses her for that purpose).

 While Lars and the Real Girl perfectly depicts what it is like to be lonely, it does not revolve around that theme entirely.
-There is a lot more to the movie, which delves into various aspects of humanity.
-Lars’ family and the community around him are the great examples of a good support system for someone with mental health issues.
+There is much more to the movie, which delves into various aspects of humanity.
+Lars’ family and the community around him are great examples of a sound support system for someone with mental health issues.

 21. Le Samourai

-There are lots of stories about heroes being targeted by hitmen—but what about a story that’s actually about the hitman?
+There are many stories about heroes being targeted by hitmen—but what about a story about the hitman?
 Here’s another villain-centered story that might catch your interest.
 Le Samourai stars Alain Deloin as Jef Costello, a professional hitman living in loneliness.
-If you have ever wanted to see the story of a hitman from a different perspective, this is a great choice for movie night.
+If you have ever wanted to see the story of a hitman from a different perspective, this is an excellent choice for movie night.

-Isolation may be unpleasant at times, but they can also give you a sense of peace and tranquility.
+Isolation may be unpleasant sometimes, but it can also give you peace and tranquility.
 While loneliness is often associated with pain and a lack of social connection, it can also be a tool to help you realize where your happiness truly lies.

-We hope that the list we shared above was able to help you understand what loneliness feels like.
-We don’t suggest isolating yourself from the world, but we also don’t believe that loneliness is an entirely negative experience.
+We hope that the list we shared above helped you understand what loneliness feels like.
+We don’t suggest isolating yourself from the world, but we don’t believe loneliness is an entirely negative experience.

 Finally, if you want to increase your happiness and life satisfaction, then watch this free video that details the 7-minute habit for planning your day to focus on what's important.